eth-brownie/brownie/docs/api-network.rst

     The value returned from the called function, if any.
 Only available if the RPC client allows ``debug_traceTransaction``.

-    If more then one value is returned, they are stored in a :ref:`ReturnValue<return_value>`.
+    If more then one value is returned, they are stored in a :func:`ReturnValue <brownie.convert.datatypes.ReturnValue>`.

     .. code-block:: python